-The College is raising visibility of B Corps in curriculum, programs and events.
+The College is raising the visibility of B Corps in the curriculum, programs, and events.
 On Oct.
 2, Poole College launched the B Corp Clinic, a collaboration between BSC, NC State’s Entrepreneurship Clinic, HQ Raleigh, and NC State student groups Net Impact and Students for Sustainable Solutions.
-Students from NC State, Duke University and UNC-Chapel Hill are also involved, making the program a collaborative effort of the Triangle’s largest business schools.
+Students from NC State, Duke University, and UNC-Chapel Hill are also involved, making the program a collaborative effort of the Triangle’s largest business schools.

 Students are assigned to a team that evaluates a company in the HQ Raleigh network.
 Four HQ companies are participating in the B Corp Clinic fall 2015: Vital Plan, Pendo, Lea(R)n andVaporware.
 The students assist the company in obtaining a baseline B Impact Score as well as setting tactical goals to help the company improve its impact over time.

 “Our company is minded with making people’s lives better.
 It’s so important that we live that and make our core values part of our culture,” said Braden Rawls, CEO of Vital Plan.
 Students will be providing “suggestions on how to do that.”

 The clinic builds on the success of a spring 2015 pilot program during which NC State students helped HQ Raleigh identify additional impact opportunities that would earn the company the final points needed to achieve B Corp certification.